for-GET/katt/README.md

 `"{{<key}}"`
 Recall stored value.

+`"{{module:function(arg1, arg2,.....)}}"`
+Use custom function for validation and/or value extraction.
+The module must be available in the code path at runtime.

+This annotation invokes the function with  the supplied argument(s) and the entire Json node as as argument.

+If no args is specified  the function is called with only one argument, the Json node.

+The Json node will always be the first argument supplied to the function

+The function should return either

+`{pass,[{"Key","Value"}]}` returns key value pairs that can be referenced through recall further down in the blueprint file .
+The list can contain one or more keyvalue pairs.

+`{not_equal,{"ErrorName","Description"}}` if validation is done and errors are found, they can be passed back to katt with this payload.

+`{pass,[]}`, in case of successfull validation when no values needs to be stored this can be passed back

 The `"{{_}}"` tag can also be used as a JSON object's property in order to validate any other additional properties.